 Why Do We Kiss Under Mistletoe on Christmas Day?

 'Mistle’ in Old English was the name for bird lime, the sticky substance spread on twigs to catch birds.
 It was related to Old Danish ‘mest’ meaning dung.
 ‘Mistle’ combined with Old English ‘tan’ meaning twig, to form ‘mistletan’, altered to ‘mistletoe’ when ‘tan’ disappeared as a word.
 The name reflects the popular notion that the plant sprang from bird droppings.

-People noticed a plant grew on tree branches where birds had pooped.
-Mistletoe berries are an attractive food source for birds in winter.
+People noticed a plant that grew on tree branches where birds had pooped.
+These were mistletoe plants.
+The white berries are attractive to birds in winter.
 Inside the fleshy berry is a tiny seed which passes unharmed through a bird’s digestive system.
 After eating them the bird flies to another tree.
 When it defecates the mistletoe seed is deposited onto a branch along with some fertilizer.
 This gives seeds a good chance of germinating and maturing.

 Symbolism of Kissing Under the Mistletoe

 Mistletoe grows thick and lush on bare branches.

 The only green leaves in a winter landscape.

 Worshipped because of above three symbols.

 Symbol of Friendship and Reconciliation